nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Finding persons based on properties to sell: `findSell`

-Finds properties in the sell list whose housing type, unit number, address, pin code and buying price  contain any of the given keywords.
+Finds properties in the sell list whose housing type, unit number, address, postal code and buying price contain any of the given keywords.

 ![find property_to_sell](images/findProperty.png)